EBVcube/EBVCube-format/README.md

 ### 2.5 Coordinate reference system attributes <a name='crs'></a>
 All attributes regarding the georeferencing can be found at the 'crs' variable in the EBVCube netCDFs.
 The georeferencing is following the [grip mappings](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#grid-mappings-and-projections) by the CF convention.
 Therefore the attributes differ based on the coordinate reference system.
-Read the CF convention page for more information.
+Read the [CF convention section](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#appendix-grid-mappings) for more information.
 Additionally, the *GeoTransform* and *spatial_ref* attributes are added based on the [netCDF GDAL definitions](https://gdal.org/en/stable/drivers/raster/netcdf.html#georeference).
+These attributes cannot be found in the JSON files.

 FYI: In principle, you can assign all CRSs available in the PROJ library to an EBVCube netCDF.
 The only restriction is currently the visualization in the map of the EBV Data Portal by the company GeoEngine, which only works for EPSG-based CRSs.